kristian-lange-tw/JATOS_docs/versioned_docs/version-3.7.1/Run_your_study/Manage-Results.md

 ### View Result Data

-Each study result has an arrow on the left.
-If you click on it, the result data for this study run will be displayed underneath the row.
-Since a study can have several components and each component produces its own result data there can be several result data each in its own row (like in the screenshot below).
-By clicking on _show all_ one can see the whole data if it doesn't fit all in the box.
+Each <Hl>study result</Hl> has an arrow on the left.
+If you click on it, the <Hl>result data</Hl> for this study run will be displayed underneath the row.
+Since a study can have several <Hl>components</Hl> and each component produces its own result data there can be several result data each in its own row (like in the screenshot below).
+By clicking on <Hl>show all</Hl> one can see the whole data if it doesn't fit all in the box.

 ![Results View screenshot](/img/ResultsView-Screenshot3.png)

 ### Selecting Results

-There is a checkbox on the left side of each row to select/deselect a specific result.
+There is a <Hl>checkbox</Hl> on the left side of each row to <Hl>select/deselect</Hl> a specific result.
 You can also use the buttons on the bar above to select/deselect all results in the table.
 Additionally you can select only the filtered ones or only the visible ones.

 ![Results View screenshot](/img/ResultsView-Screenshot2.png)